nhtnhanbn/nhtnhanbn.github.io/_repository/vcesimultaneity.md

 I am not a physicist having undergone only VCE Physics, I know approximately nothing, so anything I say on the physics may not be accurate.
 If you identify anything wrong, however minor, please email me at [nhtnhanbn@gmail.com](mailto:nhtnhanbn@gmail.com).

-If it seems like a waste of time on something relatively trivial it is.
+If it seems like a way to procrastinate on preparing for a final exam it is.

 ### Background

 The Study Designs, examinations and teaching of the subjects offered as part of the Victorian Certificate of Education, administered by the Victorian Curriculum and Assessment Authority and often completed by year 12 as both a graduating and matriculating process, are often [not perfect](https://mathematicalcrap.com).
 Physics is no exception.

 One of the concepts studied and tested as part of Units 3/4 VCE Physics, undertaken generally in year 12, is Einstein's theory of special relativity.
 However, conspicuously (to me) absent from both the 2017-2023 and the 2024-2027 Study Designs is explicit prescription of relativity of simultaneity.
+Minkowski diagrams are also missing and they also should not be (they would be a good aid to many of the explanations to follow, but are outside the scope of this piece) - nevertheless, I consider neglecting relativity of simultaneity to be the greater crime.

 ### Relativity of simultaneity